Manitoba Historical Society

 Lawyer, veteran.

-Born at Bridgetown, Barbados in 1883, son of Sir William Chandler, he studied law at Trinity Hall, Cambridge where he joined the well-known Leander Rowing Club.
+Born at Bridgetown, Barbados on 1 November 1883, son of Sir William Chandler, he studied law at Trinity Hall, Cambridge where he joined the well-known Leander Rowing Club.
 After being called to the bar at Grey’s Inn, he came to Winnipeg joining the law firm of Cameron and Phillips.
 He later went into partnership in the firm of Young, Chandler and Paterson.
-He remained at this firm until joining the military in August 1914.
+He remained at this firm until joining the military in January 1915.

-He went overseas in May 1915 and was made commander of the 43rd battalion, Queen’s Own Cameron Highlanders of Canada, in 1918.
-The only original officer to return with the battalion, he won the Distinguished Service Order and Croix de Guerre.
+He went overseas in May 1915 and was made officer commanding of the 43rd Battalion, Cameron Highlanders of Canada, in August 1918.
+He received the Distinguished Service Order and the French Croix de Guerre.
 After demobilization, he became a legal adviser for the Soldier Settlement Board (Department of Veterans Affairs) in Winnipeg.
-In 1939, he was transferred to the head office in Ottawa.
+In 1939, he was transferred to the head office in Ottawa, Ontario.
 He returned to Winnipeg in May 1940, taking up residence at 568 Wardlaw Street.
 He retired in June 1947.

 He died at the Winnipeg General Hospital on 28 August 1948 and was buried in the St. John’s Cathedral Cemetery.